*This post may contain affiliate links. For more information, read my disclosure policy.

 Once you have the major events penned in, you will have a better idea of what kinds of projects and goals for the year will be realistic.

 This is where having planner you love really comes in handy.
-My personal favorite is the On the Go Planner from HEDUA.
 When you find a planner that works well for your life, using it is easier and you end up being more prepared and organized.

 List Your Projects for the Year

 This step is all about figuring out the “big” things you want to accomplish and then breaking those goals down into smaller steps.
 First, write down all your dreams for the year.
-Then, pick what is realistic for the year.
+Then, pick what is actually realistic.

 Here are some category suggestions to get you started in thinking of projects: